Do’s and Don’ts of Rio

-Keep your camcorder or camera on a shoulder strap secured around your torso or inside a bag.
+Keep your camcorder or camera inside your bag.
 Do not take your watch off while on the beach and lay it beside you on your towel, it's better not to take anything to the beach with if you plan to go for a swim, like any other place if you leave things unattended there's a big risk that it will be taken.
 When taking buses on your own, always have exact change before getting on the bus.

 Rio at Night